 Note: Both companies need to inform HM Revenue and Customs about the VAT registration transfer.
 You may need to set up new Direct Debits on your account.
 Remember that the transferring company may need to cancel theirs.

-As a rule, HMRC reply within 3 weeks of your application.
+As a rule, HMRC will reply within three (3) weeks of the application.
 The following steps may be necessary once they confirm the VAT registration transfer.

-How to Change VAT Details: Transferring or Cancelling VAT Registration in the United Kingdom
+How to Change VAT Registration Details, Transfer, or Cancel in the United Kingdom